ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/azure_deployment.md

                 EOF
 }
 ```

 The inventory file is automatically generated and does not need to be changed.

-Add the below code in `outputs.tf` to get Resource group name and Public IP.
+4. Use a text editor to add the contents below to a new file named `outputs.tf`.

 ```terraform
 output "resource_group_name" {